ds-pokemon-hacking/ds-pokemon-hacking.github.io/README.md

 # Pokemon-DS-Hacking
-Guides, tutorials, and resources for Nintendo DS
+Guides and resources for hacking the DS Pokemon games.